-The PerSci 27x drive has a total of twelve ball bearing sets, of various sizes.
-Several (if not all) of these bearings by now have dried-up lubrication, resulting in stiff or rough turning, and noise.
-If you are not sure about the feel or sound of a bearing, it needs to be serviced.
-Fortunately, these bearings can usually be serviced - opened, flushed clean, re-lubricated, and closed.
+The PerSci 27x drive has a total of fourteen ball bearing sets, of various sizes.
+All of these bearings by now have dried-up lubrication, resulting in stiff or rough turning, and noise.
+Continuing to use the drive without re-lubricating the bearings will cause excessive bearing wear.
+For this reason, you should just relubricate all 14 bearings, even if they seem to move freely.

-Occasionally, PerSci drives will have some bearings where the dust cover is crimped in place, rather than held in place with a slim C-clip.
+Occasionally, PerSci drives will have some bearings where the dust cover is crimped or pressed in place, rather than held in place with a slim C-clip.
 These can be recognized by the crimp marks all the way around the rim of the dust cover.
-Such bearings cannot be serviced easily.
+Such bearings cannot be serviced easily, and will require replacement.

-This section describes how to service the much more common bearing sets with dust covers held in place by C-clips. ☐ Use a pointy tool to carefully removing the C-clips that hold the dust covers in place on both sides of the bearing.
-The fest tool for this is a good quality sewing needle.
+This section describes how to service the much more common bearing sets with dust covers held in pia ce by C-clips.
+Use a pointy tool (such as a sewing needle) to carefully removing the C-clips that hold the dust covers in place on both sides of the bearing.
 Use a larger needle for the larger bearings, and a smaller needle for the smaller bearings.
 This takes a little patience!
-Be sure to hold your thumb over the C-clip across from its open end while you pick it open with the needle, so that the C-clip does not fly away when it comes free. ☐ Carefully remove the bearing dust covers without bending them.
+Be sure to hold your thumb over the C-clip across from its open ends while you pick it open with the needle, so that the C-clip does not fly away when it comes free.
+Carefully remove the bearing dust covers without bending them.
 (They are made of soft metal, and are easily bent.)
-If you slip the needle in at the inside edge of the dust cover, it will usually flip up a little, allowing it to be easily removed. ☐ Thoroughly flush the bearings with solvent, so that none of the original lubricant remains.
-A good contact cleaner works well. ☐ Re-lubricate the bearing: For all except the tiny bearings on the positioner carriage assembly, use a good quality grease that is not silicone based.
+If you slip the needle in at the inside edge of the dust cover, it will usually flip up a little, allowing it to be easily removed.
+Thoroughly flush the bearings with solvent, so that none of the original lubricant remains.
+A good contact cleaner works well.
+Re-lubricate the bearing. use a good quality grease that is not silicone based.
 (Outgassing from silicone grease can damage nearby electrical contacts.)
 Press grease into the bearings with your thumb, and spin the bearings.
-Repeat this until the grease comes through to the other side of the bearing. o For the tiny bearings on the positioner carriage assembly, use a light bearing oil, A few drops are enough for the bearing. ☐ Replace the dust covers and C-clips. ☐ Clean all excess lubricant.
+Repeat this until the grease comes through to the other side of the bearing.
+Replace the dust covers and C-clips.
+Clean all excess lubricant.
 Spin the bearing to force out excess lubricant and clean it again.
 Repeat until no further lubricant comes out.
 Wet a rag with contact cleaner, and use it to wipe the outside surfaces of the bearing clean.
-Drive disassembly The drive is easiest to service when it is disassembled into its major subassemblies, and these subassemblies should be cleaned and inspected as they are removed.
+Dr rive disassembly The drive is easiest to service when it is disassembled into its major subassemblies, and these subassemblies should be cleaned and inspected as they are removed.

 Throughout this document, directions (left, right, top, bottom, front, rear) refer to the drive siting in its normal position, with the diskette entrances vertical and at the front, and the spindle motor toward the bottom.

-☐ If any of the wiring harness connectors that are plugged in along the edge of the Data & Interface PCBA don't have a "P" label, then use a Sharpie pen to label them with a "P" number that matches the "J" number on the PCBA silkscreen.
+Ш Ι If any of the wiring harness connectors that are plugged in along the edge of the Data & Interface F PCBA don't have a "P" label, then use a Sharpie pen to label them with a "P" number that matches t the "J" number on the PCBA silkscreen.